 - Then chill for another 20 minutes.

-- Pour in the coconut cream, mix well and serve cold.
+- Pour in the coconut cream, mix well then put the sliced Red salted Egg and spring onion on top, serve cold.

 Kilawin or Kinilaw Na Tanigue Recipe,